BENJIGAO/fitness-15/README.md

 # Fitness-15

 A fitness app that connects users with similar interests in physical activity with each other.
 Also provides locations of nearest gyms.

-To access, clone repo using `git clone`
+---

+To demo the app, you have to have expo, node, and the required libraries installed (will add later).
+You also have to download the expo client on your phone or use a virtual machine.
+Then simply clone the repo using `git clone` then `expo start` in the cloned repo, scan the QR code and enjoy!